-- When a PI is leaving OSU and taking a sealed source to a new location - Radiation Safety Office personnel must notify the receiving institution of the impending shipment and verify that personnel there have authorization from their regulatory agency to receive/possess the sealed source. - Radiation Safety Office personnel must determine proper shipping labeling and proper container, as appropriate, in conjunction with University Mailing Services personnel. - All transportation arrangements must be made through the Radiation Safety Office. - When a PI is disposing of a sealed source - If the sealed source is part of an instrument, arrangements must be made with the manufacturer to remove and transport the sealed source for final disposal.
-In rare cases, Radiation Safety Office personnel may be able to remove a sealed source from a device, but this is determined on an individual basis. - If a sealed source is to be disposed of through the University as hazardous waste, Radiation Safety Office personnel will need to make arrangements for Environmental Health and Safety (EHS) personnel to pick up the source and transport it to the OSU-Stillwater waste storage facility.
+- Radiation Safety Office personnel must determine proper shipping labeling and proper container, as appropriate, in conjunction with University Mailing Services personnel. - o All transportation arrangements must be made through the Radiation Safety Office.

+When a PI is disposing of a sealed source

+- If the sealed source is part of an instrument, arrangements must be made with the manufacturer to remove and transport the sealed source for final disposal.
+In rare cases, Radiation Safety Office personnel may be able to remove a sealed source from a device, but this is determined on an individual basis. - If a sealed source is to be disposed of through the University as hazardous waste, Radiation Safety Office personnel will need to make arrangements for Environmental Health and Safety (EHS) personnel to pick up the source and transport it to the OSU Stillwater waste storage facility.

-^{}RAM sealed sources may not be sold under any circumstances.
+RAM sealed sources may not be sold under any circumstances.